 Vinegar has been known to increase the solubility of arsenic in water.
-Arsenic is reportedly removed from water by vinegar, but there are conflicting reports.
-Some studies show that vinegar may not be effective, while others show that it works just fine.
+Vinegar reportedly removes arsenic from water, but there are conflicting reports.
+Some studies show that vinegar may not be practical, while others show that it works just fine.

 22. Can arsenic be filtered out of well water?

 No, arsenic is not filtered out of well water.
 It forms naturally as a result of the oxidation of arsenic-containing minerals in rocks and soil.